The Right of Aesthetic Realism to Be Known.

 I am a person who knows firsthand how much the Aesthetic Realism teaching method has a child want to and able to learn.
 I met Aesthetic Realism very early, and it made me love education, from kindergarten through graduate school and beyond.
 I also saw in Eli Siegel what children long to see but feel they will never see in a person: honesty that was sheer and constant; kindness one could always count on; and a desire to know that was so uncurtailed, it made him at once the most comprehensive of scholars, and the person who understood a child to her tumultuous depths.

 There is no educational method more respected than the Aesthetic Realism teaching method, and Aesthetic Realism is becoming known in America.
 Like everything big and beautiful that makes for more respect for humanity and therefore cramps the ability of narrow people to have contempt and power, Aesthetic Realism has had enemies.
-Persons of the press, for instance, have tried to keep Aesthetic Realism from America.

 The Aesthetic Realism teaching method is the greatest friend to education and every child.
-That is why it is respected and loved — and will be by all humanity forever.
+That is why it is respected and loved—and will be by all humanity forever.

 Short Poems by Eli Siegel